Lancelot ‘Capability’ Brown

 As part of the 300th anniversary celebrations in 2016, Kent Gardens Trust held a special event at Chilham Castle, which Brown first visited in 1777.
 Two Brown experts, Steffie Shields and Kate Felus, gave illustrated talks; we toured the garden and also put on an exhibition of Brown's work in Kent.
 If you want to read more about the event, there is a full account in our Autumn 2016 newsletter which you can find here.

 As part of the event at Chilham Castle, an exhibition, Capability Brown in Kent, was displayed.
-This was re-mounted in conjunction with the Kent Archives Services and was shown at the Kent History and Library Centre during March 2017 and again during July.
-Artefacts from the archive collections, relating to the five Kent sites, are displayed alongside the images.
-It is hoped that the exhibition will visit other libraries in the future.
+This was re-mounted in conjunction with the Kent Archives Services and was shown at the Kent History and Library Centre during March and July 2017.
+Artefacts from the archive collections, relating to the five Kent sites, were displayed alongside the images.

 © Portrait of Lancelot ‘Capability’ Brown, c.1770-75, Cosway, Richard (1742-1821)/Private Collection/Bridgeman Images.